sohamlive/RaspberryPi/PiHole on Docker with NGINX.md

 # PiHole on Docker with NGINX

 This is to be used when Nginx Proxy Manager is being used.
-Uses latest Docker compose script.
+Uses the latest Docker compose script.

-Better to use it with Portainer since it allows easier maintanability.
+Better to use it with Portainer since it allows easier maintainability.

 ## Steps
 1. Open Portainer and go to Stacks.
-2. Click on Add Stack and in the Web Editor paste the following compose script.
+2. Click on Add Stack and in the Web Editor, paste the following compose script.
 3. Click on Deploy Stack.

 ## Docker Compose